mongodb/specifications/source/auth/auth.rst

 In order to prevent a memory leak, the driver MUST loop over the existing cache at some interval, or per-authorization, to remove expired credentials from the cache.

-If the "azure" device is used, then the same caching method used for Azure KMS credentials MUST be used.   <TODO insert link to client-side-encryption>.

 If there is no refresh callback and no current valid cached value, the request callback will be called.
 Multithreaded drivers MUST ensure that there is at most one concurrent call to any callback for a given cache key.